Do you want to translate to another language?

 The ancestors of the modern greyhound were also important figures in Ancient Egyptian, Greek and Roman times.
 Many Egyptians considered the birth of a such a hound second in importance only to the birth of a son.
 When their hound died, the entire family would go into mourning.

-Millions of € spent on regulating the industry
+Millions of Euro spent on regulating the industry

 Greyhounds are the most regulated of all canine breeds in Ireland.
 They're the only breed with their own legislation - the Welfare of Greyhounds Act 2011.

-Greyhound Racing Ireland spends €millions each year on the regulation of racing and welfare of racing greyhounds.
+Greyhound Racing Ireland spends millions of Euro each year on the regulation of racing and welfare of racing greyhounds.

 Find out more about the regulation of Irish greyhound racing here